Farmkids

-Farmkids (styled as FARMkids) is an Australian children's computer-animated comedy television series about pampered zoo animals accidentally being shipped to a dude ranch.
-Thirteen episodes were broadcast in Series 1 and another thirteen in Series 2, both of which aired in 2007-2008.
+Farmkids (styled as FARMkids) is an Australian-French animated children's comedy television series about pampered zoo animals accidentally being shipped to a dude ranch.
+Thirteen episodes were broadcast in Series 1 and another thirteen in Series 2, both of which aired in 2008.

-Overview
+Premise

 The series is based around the irony of farm animals who know nothing about living in the countryside.
 They are a bunch of fastlane pampered city animals who live a star studded life in a popular nursery petting zoo, but their lives take a funny unexpected turn when they are suddenly relocated.
 To top it off their new home is nothing like one would expect from a simple old farm.
 At its core, this series is aiming at twisting and repackaging a strong and timeless farm theme into a fast, edgy comedy.
 Dude Ranch, the FARMkids new home, is a place where the old, modern and twilight zone elements meet to make this a way out of the ordinary environment.
 This is not the average city slickers on the Old MacDonald type of situation; Farmkids represents a twisted and very entertaining approach to a time tested theme.